Business Continuity Management Systems (BCMS)

 A Business Continuity Management System (BCMS) is a comprehensive approach utilised by organisations to identify and manage risks that could disrupt regular operations.
 It’s an essential framework that equips companies with the necessary tools and processes to navigate potentially disruptive circumstances.

-A youll-designed BCMS comprises several components that work harmoniously, bolstering the organisation’s defence against unexpected disruptions.
+A well-designed BCMS is comprised of several components that work harmoniously, bolstering the organisation’s defence against unexpected disruptions.
 In essence, each component contributes to the entire system’s effectiveness, ensuring organisations remain resilient and operational despite any disruptions.

 Risk Assessment